Fort Bragg / Fort Liberty

 Base Background

-Fort Bragg was established in 1918.
+Fort Bragg, North Carolina was established in 1918.
 At the end of World War I, the military transferred personnel and equipment from Camp McClellan in Alabama to what was then called Camp Bragg.
 At the beginning, the base focused on long-range weapon testing.
-Fort Bragg then became a testing center for airborne units during World War II.
-The base continues to support combat and humanitarian missions around the world.
+Fort Bragg became a testing center for airborne units during World War II and continues to support combat and humanitarian missions around the world.
+It was renamed Fort Liberty in 2023.

 Known Toxins